arp242/arp242.net/_posts/2014-02-10-a-primer-on-str-and-bytes-in-python-3.markdown

 ---
 layout: post
 title: "A primer on the str and bytes types in Python 3"
-so: ["Python 3 TypeError: must be str, not bytes with sys.stdout.write()", "http://stackoverflow.com/a/21689447/660921"]
-categories: programming-and-such
 ---

+<em class="hatnote">This is modified from my answer at Stack Overflow:
+<a href="http://stackoverflow.com/a/21689447/660921">Python 3 TypeError: must be
+str, not bytes with sys.stdout.write()</a>.</em>

 Python 3 handles strings a bit different.
 Originally there was only one type for
 strings: `str`.
 When unicode gained traction in the '90s the new `unicode` type